 Postalco Document Case

 Soft calfskin leather and pressed cotton carrying case.
 Fits notebooks, legal pads, laptops.
 Measures 10.5” x 14” x 2".
 Available in light green, red, black, olive and navy.
 Handmade in Tokyo.
 Ships free. (

 Postalco started in Brooklyn, New York, from the minds of husband-and-wife team Mike and Yuri Abelson.
-The company is an ode to packaging and the written word—and as odes go, everything is made with care, detail and respect.
-Mike, a productdesigner, and Yuri, a graphic designer, built careers combining the beauty of simple, clean lines with functionality and good mechanics.
+The company is an ode to packaging and the writtern word—and as odes go, everything is made with care, detail and respect.
+Mike, a productdesigner, and Yuri, a graphic designer, built careers combining the beauty of simple, clean lines with funtionality and good mechanics.
 This shows in the materials they choose, and in every flap, fold and closure of their products.

 This labor of love comes in 5 colors: light green, olive green, red, black and navy blue.
-The calfskin leather comes from Italy and the pressed cotton is woven in Japan with on hardy antique canvas looms.
-A little slot for your pen sits on the back flap, and inside are 2 flat pockets, the sized for business cards or other small notes one wants to keep pressed and unwrinkled.
+The calfskin leather comes from Italy and the pressed cotton is woven in Japan on hardy anitque canvas looms.
+A little slot for you pen sits on the back flap, and inside are two flat pockets, sized for business cards or other small notes one wants to keep pressed and unwrinkled.

-At 10.5" x 14" x 2", this fits any legal size paper pad or portfolio, not to mention makes a beautiful and surprisingly sturdy case for a laptop.
-Beats the typical laptop briefcase designed by accountants, that's for sure.
+At 10.5 x 14 x 2 inches, this fits any legal size paper pad or portfolio, not to mention makes a beautiful and surprisingly sturdy case for a laptop.
+Beats the typical laptop briefcases designed for accountants, that's for sure.

 The leather is strong yet smooth, and over time, will develop a patina of its own.
 Rub a little leather polish into the flaps once in a while to keep things looking glossy and beautiful for years to come.
 Like all leather, avoid getting it wet.
-Soaking in water can cause it wrinkle and warp, so just be careful and wipe it down as soon as you can if that does happen.
-Same goes for the cotton — just lightly pat with a little paper towel and you should be fine.
+Soaking in water can cause it to wrinkle and warp, so just be careful and wipe it down as soon as you can if that does happen.
+Some goes for the cotton, just slightly pat with a little paper towel and you should be fine.

 - Light green